apluslms/mooc-jutut/INSTALLATION.md

 # install virtual env
 sudo -H -u $user virtualenv --python=python3 $venv

-# link system psycopg2 and certifi (you need to rerun this for pip to work if system package version updates)
+# link system python packages (you need to rerun this for pip to work if system package version updates)
 sudo -H -u $user sh -c "
   for p in certifi psycopg2; do
     for d in $venv/lib/python3*; do